Job Title and Responsibilities

 In 2016 I embarked on ‘Re-mark’, a new artistic research project in Dundee Contemporary Arts exploring how artists with disabilities can access interactive technologies that can limit the need for human intermediaries in their fine art practice.
 The aim is to investigate and improve the use of open-source Eye-Gaze Tracking Systems (EGTS) by print artists with Multiple Sclerosis.
 The project is awarded and funded by the Scottish Graduate School for Arts & Humanities in collaboration with the Glasgow School of Art and supported by the Duncan of Jordanstone College of Art & Design, University of Dundee.

-Driven by my interdisciplinary background and experience in academic as well as industry settings, my approach to teaching aims to bridge theory and practice through research.
+Driven by my interdisciplinary background and experience in academic as well as industry settings, my approach to teaching and research supervision aims to bridge theory and practice through research.
 I am currently contributing in the Department of Film, Media and Journalism, of the School of Computing and Digital Technologies.
 I am leading the ‘American and International’ Level 6 module in the BA (Hons) Film, TV and Radio Course, while also teaching in the BSc (Hons) Film Production Technology Course and supervising Level 6 Media Dissertations, Final Year Projects (FYP) and Ph.D.
 Students.
 I help students to identify their areas of interest, discover their seeds of originality and gradually become independent creative practitioners and thinkers.
 My students have won awards in European and International competitions.

 Full-time Ph.D. and MRes supervision is available in the following, but not limited to, research areas: